 9. Modules and libraries

-Python comes with several modules for programmers that’s why it is called “batteries-included programming language”.
-As discussed earlier, it provides a wide list of built-in libraries for performing data science, data analytics, and machine learning tasks, etc.
+Python comes with several modules for programmers.
+It’s often called a “batteries-included programming language” because of this.
+As discussed earlier, it includes a wide list of built-in libraries for performing data science, data analytics, and machine learning tasks.

 10. Hash Tables

 Python allows developers to use multiple numeric data types such as int, float, and decimal point.